Using Reports

 Synchronizing Report Set Updates to the DirX Audit Server

-Any changes made in the Reports component must be synchronized with the DirX Audit Server.
+Any changes made in the Reports page must be synchronized with the DirX Audit Server.

 This synchronization is handled automatically by the DirX Audit Server, which checks for updates at regular intervals.
 The process typically completes within a few seconds.